countable-web/ops-manual/peopleops/MEETINGS.rst

 Record of Meetings
 ------------------

+-  Someone should 'chair' the meeting.
+This is the "Scrum Master" if it's a Sprint meeting.
+-  Someone shold be the 'scribe'.
+They record any important details, particularly action-items or key information the team needs (the "output").
--  Meetings should have an "output" recorded.
+-  Meetings should have an "output" written.
 For Scrum, this can simply be updated Trello board and KR scores.
 Other meetings should have a stream of minutes in a Google Doc that is continually added-to (most recent first).
 Here's a `template <https://docs.google.com/document/d/13iyjpQAuxwlEYiW85tJbufXrC-CAw-0AAdzO9FzHSio/edit?folder=1EJtwoxGXasYlv3UbRuzxKVNfgArFSJMn#>`_.